-Accounts receivable of \$793,454 and \$1,552,885 at December 31, 2022 and 2021, respectively, represent amounts due from a variety of sources.
+Accounts receivable of \$641,815 and \$793,454 at December 31, 2023 and 2022, respectively, represent amounts due from a variety of sources.
 All receivables are due within one year from the date of the statement of financial position.
-Management has determined that a provision for doubtful accounts in the amount of \$177,601 is adequate to cover potential uncollectible amounts.
+Management has evaluated the receivables as of December 31, 2023 and determined that such amounts are fully collectible based on the financial strength of the parties involved.
+Accordingly, there is no allowance for doubtful accounts as of December 31, 2023.